rlcosta177/personal-projects/ubuntu-router_aws.md

         - 'local' should be either 0.0.0.0 or its private IP(the public IP isn't recognized as the machine's IP)
         - 'ifconfig' is used to give IPs to the tunnel's endpoints(never use the assigned IPs anywhere else)
         - 'server' and 'client-to-client' are used in a remote access vpn, don't mess with it
-        - push "route <ip> <mask>" is used to advertise our networks to the other VPN Server(do it in the VPN Server and VPN Client)
+        - push "route IP MASK" is used to advertise our networks to the other VPN Server(do it in the VPN Server and VPN Client)
         - 'tls-server' is used to specify that this is the server

      - client.conf notes: